Kanadukathan Palace

 Kanadukathan Palace is a palace situated in Kanadukathan in Sivaganga District, in Tamil Nadu, India.

 Location

 Also known as "Chettinad Palace", Kanadukathan Palace is located at Karaikkudi taluk in Kanadukathan, at a distance of 60 km. from Sivaganga, 15 km. from Karaikkudi, 2 km. from Chettinad bus stand.

 Origin

-This palace was built by S. Rm.
-M. Annamalai Chettiar in 1912.
+This palace was built by Rajah Sir Annamalai Chettiar in 1912.
 With so many beautiful ornamental details it took seven years to complete the construction of the palace.
 This palace exposes the traditional Chettinad architecture.

 Specialities

 This palace is the composite of art, architecture and tradition.
 As an example, it exposes the cultural facets of Chettinadu people.
 The wishes of Chettiars are found elsewhere throughout the structure.
 Ornamental lights, teak wood materials, glasses, marbles, carpets and crystals were imported from overseas for the construction of the building.
 In spite of that it has different types of arts and styles in unique way.
 In Tamil Nadu, Chettinad houses are found in many places such as Karaikkudi, Pallatthur, Attangudi and Kothamangalam.
 These houses are like palaces having ornamental works throughout the building and wood works carried out from the wood which was imported, many of them from East Asian countries and Europe.
 Valuable teak wood, marbles and granite pillars are found.
 It has a vast porch.
 Many architects researched about the architectural pattern of this palace.
 At the entrance beautiful facade is found.
 On either side of the entrance vast pial, known as 'thinnai'.
 Beautiful pillars are also found there.
 The doors and the windows which are constructed with the teak wood imported from Burma showcases the beauty of the bungalow.
 Generally the main doors and entrances of the houses resemble the gateways of the Hindu temples.
 They are majestic and intricately carved.
 Potholes are covered with a wire mesh in the streets of Kanadukathan, for rainwater harvesting.